RFA Tidesurge (A138): Construction

 The third-in-class, Tidesurge was built by DSME in Okpo, Geoje, South Korea.
 She was laid down on 7 December 2015 and was launched six months later on 4 July 2016.
 A series of builder's sea trials commenced soon after and, during November 2017, the ship formed a "sistership bond" with the Republic of Korea Navy frigate ROKS Daegu.
 Following the completion of builder's sea trials, Tidesurge departed Opko en route for her delivery to the United Kingdom.
-During her journey, she made stopovers at United States Fleet Activities Sasebo in Japan and Pearl Harbour, Hawaii.
+During her journey, she made stopovers at United States Fleet Activities Sasebo in Japan and Pearl Harbor, Hawaii.
 She then transited the Panama Canal into the Atlantic Ocean, anchoring off Antigua before continuing her transit to Falmouth, England.
 She arrived in Falmouth on 27 March 2018 and underwent UK customisation work, including the fitting of self-defence weaponry, communications systems and armour, in the A&P Falmouth shipyard.
 Further trials took place within British waters and, in November 2018, the ship carried out helicopter landing trials with a Chinook helicopter — a "first" for the class.
-In February 2019, she carried out her first replenishment at sea (RAS) with Royal Navy destroyer HMS Defender and, on 20 February 2019, she was welcomed into the RFA fleet in a ceremony attended by her Lady Sponsor, Joanna Woodcock, in the ship's affiliated town of Greenock.
+In February 2019, she carried out her first replenishment at sea (RAS) with Royal Navy destroyer HMS Defender and, on 20 February 2019, she was accepted into the RFA fleet in a ceremony attended by her Lady Sponsor, Joanna Woodcock, in the ship's affiliated town of Greenock.